-The input sources for external input meters can be patched here in the same way that channel inputs are patched.
+The input sources for external input meters can be patched, moved and removed here.
 Up to 6 external input sources can be metered.

 External input ports are selected from the available lists on the left of the screen.
 Different lists are accessed using the selection buttons.
 Assignment is made by selecting an input source and a meter, and selecting Patch.